 Bridges to Citizenship: Connecting Classrooms and Libraries to Expand and Enhance Services for Adult Immigrant Learners

-IMLS and U.S. Citizenship and Immigration Services (USCIS) invite you to learn more about resources available to immigrant-serving organizations and adult education programs.
+The webinar will focus on resources available to immigrant-serving organizations and adult education programs.
 Representatives from the USCIS Office of Citizenship will provide an overview of how libraries can expand and enhance adult citizenship education services and obtain free materials to display.
+Read more.

 Human Trafficking Prevention 101: An Overview for Public Libraries